 |Saturday Afternoon Game 1||Ch.
 7 and Foxtel|

 |Saturday Night Game 2||Foxtel|

 Hawthorn’s rivalry against the Geelong Cats began when their young side upset the dominant Cats in the 2008 Grand Final.
 The loss sparked a pact from Cats players to never again lose to the Hawks, something which incredibly held true until the 2013 Preliminary Final.
 Along the way, the two sides contested a number of heart-stopping matches, with nine of the eleven Geelong victories coming by ten points or less.
 The Hawks may have broken what was dubbed the ‘Kennett curse’ over five years ago, but the rivalry remains and matches between the two are always fierce.

 The prolonged success of the Sydney Swans over the past decade has coincided with that of Hawthorn, and has contributed to a number of fierce contests between the two.
 The most memorable of these was the 2012 Grand Final, which saw the Swans clinch the Premiership by less than two goals.
 The Hawks got their revenge in the 2014 Grand Final though, and also beat Sydney in finals matches in 2011 and 2013.
-With the two sides remaining in the upper half of the ladder in recent seasons, there is still no love lost in these match-ups.
+Though the two sides are no longer the forces they once were, there is still no love lost in these match-ups.